Apehero-Saigon/Apero-First-Open-Sample/README.md

-Apero First Open Library Sample
+First Open Library Sample
 ==================

-This is a repository for demonstrating how to use Apero First Open Library.
+This is a repository for demonstrating how to use First Open Library.

-Apero First Open Library takes care of showing Splash Ads and first open flow (Splash -> Language -> Language dup -> Onboarding -> Welcome -> Welcome dup -> Finish)
+First Open Library takes care of showing Splash Ads and first open flow (Splash -> Language -> Language dup -> Onboarding -> Welcome -> Welcome dup -> Finish)

 ## Requirements (Skip this if already done)

-### Set up Apero Ads Module: Follow the setup steps in [Setup Guide](docs/SetupSDK.md)
+### Set up  Ads Module: Follow the setup steps in [Setup Guide](docs/SetupSDK.md)

 To run this sample project, open ``settings.gradle.kts`` in the root of project and provide given ``username`` and ``password`` inside ``credentials``